kevinding0218/InterviewDocuments/Q and A/2022 Go/Data Structure/HashMap.md

 ### HashMap vs HashTable
 #### Thread Safe
 - HashMap is not thread safe while HashTable is thread safe
-	- In order to make HashTable thread safe, it uses `synchlock for entire linkedlist in bucket node while it may create block when multiple threads trying to acess same buckcet, therefore the performance of HashTable is worse than HashMap
+	- In order to make HashTable thread safe, it uses `synchronize` keyword to lock for entire linkedlist in bucket node while it may create block when multiple threads trying to acess same buckcet, therefore the performance of HashTable is worse than HashMap
 #### Null Key
 - HashMap allows at most one Key as null, also allows value to be null while HashTable doesn't allow
 #### Initial Capacity and Resize